milo168/ECE209TimeStamp/index.md

   - The classifier here is to show the effect of data augmentation

+#### Explore how they generalize on different multimodal data

+#### Explore how long time shift they can handle

+#### Explore how short data they need

+#### Explore their tolerance to noise

+#### Explore to combine SyncWISE and TimeAwareness and evaluate the performance
+We can explore the performance when combining SyncWISE and TimeAwareness:

+Approach 3 (SyncWISE+ TimeAwareness):
+- Training + Validation with data augmentation (domain randomization)
+- Testing: introduce artificial shifts in test data, correct using SyncWISE, and then classify to check the accuracy

+#### Try to propose new methods based on them with better performance across multiple metrics

 ### Implementation and Results

 ### Prior Work

 ### Analysis and Future Direction

+### Project Timeline

 ### Contribution